paperless-ngx/paperless-ngx/docs/configuration.rst

     Defaults to 0, which disables polling and uses filesystem notifications.

+PAPERLESS_CONSUMER_INOTIFY_WAIT_MODIFIED_DELAY=<float>
+		If paperless consumes a file and get a "finished" event with ``inotify``, the file might get picked up by the scanner again to write additional content.
+		Specify a wait delay in seconds here to make paperless wait for changes to the file so that it can continue consuming that same file.

+		Defaults to 0.1, waiting for 100 milliseconds.

 PAPERLESS_CONSUMER_DELETE_DUPLICATES=<bool>
     When the consumer detects a duplicate document, it will not touch the